Put a Finger on It

 - Contact Us.
-For more information about our smoke alarm program, use our Contact Us e-mail form and select "Smoke Alarms" from the list of topics, or leave a message on our hotline at 703-737-8093.
+For more information about our smoke alarm program, call us at 703-737-8093 and leave us a message or email us at .

 - Double your chances.
 When properly installed, smoke alarms give an early warning needed to safely escape from fire.
 That’s critical because 80% of all fire deaths occur in the home, and most occur at night when people are sleeping.
 Smoke alarms double your chances of surviving a fire.

 - Location, Location, Location.
 It doesn’t matter if your home is big or small, old or new.
 All homes need smoke alarms that work.
 For the best protection, put one in every bedroom, in hallways close to sleeping area and on every level of your home.

 - Pass the test.
 Check to make sure it’s working by putting a finger on it.
 Push the test button or use a broom handle to reach up and push the test button once a month.
 Always use new batteries when replacing old ones.